bk/lanyonesque/content/about.md

 It is not necessary to add `codehilite` to `markdown_exensions` unless you intend to use fenced code blocks in your markdown content.

-The `pre_render` setting is necessary unless you intend to change the default frontpage, which shows a list of blog entries (including the entry body).

 ### Theme appearance